Ottermad/ottermad.github.io/_posts/2023-09-17-QC-Course-Hermitian-Matrices.md

 $$A^T$$

-If a matrix is its own tranpose we may that the matrix is symmetric
+If a matrix is its own transpose we may say that the matrix is symmetric

 ## Conjugate transpose of a matrix
-If the numbers in a matrix are complex we can also consider the cojugate transpose of the matrix.
-All this means is that we replace every element by it's complex conjugate and then take the tranpose.
+If the numbers in a matrix are complex we can also consider the conjugate transpose of the matrix.
+All this means is that we replace every element by its complex conjugate and then we take the transpose.

 So if